 Chalk paint is amazing, don’t get me wrong.
 It lets me skip so many steps, the finish is incredibly smooth, and a quart lasts through 3 large pieces of furniture.
 The downside is that it can sometimes absorb stains (the waxed pieces, not the poly) because the chalk paint is… chalky.
 In my case peanut butter and jelly minion sized stains, EVERYWHERE!
 I was about to take photos when I noticed the little stains all over the place.
 Completely unacceptable.

-Vanessa was in the room at the time and I generally don’t like to use cleaning products (green or not) in front of her.
+V was in the room at the time and I generally don’t like to use cleaning products (green or not) in front of her.
 I may just be paranoid, but I fall into that group of better safe than sorry kind of people.
 In my desperate MUST.CLEAN.NOW. freak out, I just grabbed a scrubby sponge (not thinking clearly) hoping to wipe away the evidence that I let my kid eat pb&j’s when I don’t feel like cooking.
 This is what happened.
-Streaks everywhere. ** Something either went haywire the first time I waxed or there was residue on that stinkin sponge.**
+Streaks everywhere from the sponge.

 Took less than 30 minutes total to do one coat, but I wax a lot of furniture.
 It may take first timers a little longer.
 Wax also needs to cure just like any other sealer so it’s best to avoid putting anything on freshly waxed pieces.
 Also, too much wax = longer drying time, wax possibly never curing, etc. FYI, curing can take days depending on the humidity and temperature.

 So I’m guessing the low down on taking care of your chalk paint furniture is to: